MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/command-sequence.md

 # Add command steps

-Add steps to advance to other sequences and update fields in the sales accelerator to display in the work list and Up next widget.
+Add steps to advance to other sequences and update fields in a sequence to display in the work list and Up next widget.

 ## License and role requirements
 | Requirement type | You must have |